What is your best city?

 - The nightlife in Tokyo is amazing!

-- I'm going to take a vacation on a small, quiet island
+- I'm going to take a vacation on a small, quiet island with zero nightlife.

 It's got lovely mountains everywhere.